 - CDC, National Hospital Ambulatory edical Care Survey’s Emergency Department summary).

 AFC Urgent Care of Fountain City, conveniently located on North Broadway, offers superior urgent care at the speed of your life!

-At AFC Urgent Care, a physician is always on site with a team of highly skilled professionals to provide you and your family with top quality urgent care for all non-life-threatening illnesses and injuries, from cuts and bruises to fracture and colds.
+At AFC Urgent Care, a Highly Skilled Provider is always on site with a team of highly skilled professionals to provide you and your family with top quality urgent care for all non-life-threatening illnesses and injuries, from cuts and bruises to fracture and colds.
 Our state-of-the-art facility includes tests, x-rays, and prescription services for your complete care.